HenrikJoreteg/human-javascript/ch06 - models.md

 model.firstName = 'Henrik';
 ```

-Even thought this may be a bad idea, we can do the same on the way out using getters:
+Even thought this may be a bad idea, we can do the exact same thing on the way out using getters:

 ```javascript
 model.firstName = 'Henrik';